Canada's current COVID-19 surge could decline in coming weeks - health official

 One of the reasons for the drop is the increasing number of people who have been inoculated.
 As of Oct 4, almost 81% of Canadians above age 12 were fully vaccinated.

-"The longer-range forecast suggests that, at current levels of transmission, the fourth wave could decline in the coming weeks," said Tam.
+"The longer-range forecast suggests that, at current levels of transmission, the fourth wave could decline in the coming weeks," Tam said.

-Official data show 28,141 Canadians have died since the pandemic started last year.
+Official data show 28,141 Canadians have died from COVID-19 since the pandemic started last year.

+Canada unveiled one of the world's strictest vaccine mandate policies on Wednesday.
+It will place unvaccinated federal employees on unpaid leave and require COVID-19 shots for air, train and ship passengers.

+Tam's latest projection is more upbeat than the previous one she issued on Sept.
+3. Public health measures reimposed in August and September to halt the spread of the highly contagious Delta variant of the coronavirus had helped bend the curve, she said.

 Our Standards: The Thomson Reuters Trust Principles.